JThh/fact-probe/README.md

 # Simple Probes Detect Long-Form Hallucinations

-A research framework for detecting hallucinations in long-form LLM generations using lightweight probes on hidden states.
+A framework for detecting hallucinations in long-form LLM generations using lightweight probes on hidden states.
 This codebase implements methods from the paper "Simple Probes Detect Long-Form Hallucinations" and provides tools for training and evaluating hallucination detection probes.

 ## Abstract